joetainment/bill-and-buck/main__overview__intro.md

 Characters
 ===========
-Once upon another time line, in a little slice of the Multiverse not so dissimilar to our own, there lived a wonderful cast of characters...
+Once upon a timeline, in a little slice of the Multiverse much like own, there lived a wonderful cast of characters...

 Starring:
 ---------